Gîsca school bombing: Background

 Vladimir Georgievich Tatarnikov (25 July 1920 – 4 April 1950) was born on 25 July 1920, in Tulun, Irkutsk Oblast.
 Little is known about his early life.
 In April 1940, he was drafted into the Red Army (RKKA).
 Once war broke out between Nazi Germany and the Soviet Union in June 1941, Tatarnikov was dispatched to the front, serving in the 3rd Guards Motorized Rifle Regiment.
 He fought from the beginning of the war until its end, earning the rank of junior reserve lieutenant and receiving a medal for his service.

 Upon moving to Bender (Tighina), Tatarnikov sought employment and met with Sedenko, the director of the Bender district department of DOSARM.
 The organization was later reorganized into DOSAAF by the decree of the Council of Ministers of the USSR in 1951, possibly due to the bombing.
 He also gained a job as a teacher at school N°20 in Gîsca.

 While working at school N°20, Tatarnikov met Natalya Dmitrievna Donich, who had recently relocated to Gîsca with her mother and son.
 This was in order to live closer to her brother.
 She was a 5th-grade teacher of Russian, literature, and French at the school.
-Upon meeting Tatarnikov, she introduced herself as a widow, who's husband had died in the Great Patriotic War.
+Upon meeting Tatarnikov, she introduced herself as a widow, whose husband had died in the Great Patriotic War.